nephio-experimental/tko/INSTALL.md

     scripts/vagrant scripts/test

-The `tko-api`'s web server port is mapped to your host at port 60051, so you can access the web dashboard at [http://localhost:60051/](http://localhost:60051/).
+The `tko-data`'s web server port is mapped to your host at port 60051, so you can access the web dashboard at [http://localhost:60051/](http://localhost:60051/).

 To gain shell access to the dev environment run `vagrant ssh` and then `cd /vagrant`.
 Or,